Transition Coaching · Cinq Group

 Relationships

 Leadership transitions don't happen in isolation.
 The people closest to you have been absorbing the cost.
-This phase addresses the relational debt, the things left unsaid, and the reconnection that's possible when you lead differently at home.
+This phase addresses the relational debt, the things left unsaid, and the reconnection that's possible when you show up differently at home.

 Sessions 7–8